AdrielD/react-dojo/Day 1 - ES2015 to ES6.md

-*Change the expressions below to ES6 notation.*
+<h3>Change the expressions below to ES6 notation.</h3>

-**Try using, as much as possible: function and object shorthands, string interpolations,** **let and const, spread operator, param defaults, arrow functions, etc.**
+*Try using, as much as possible: function and object shorthands, string interpolations,* *let and const, spread operator, param defaults, arrow functions, etc.*

 a)
     ```